akshaypunwatkar/NLP_Natural_langauge_generation/README.md

 * [bert-score](https://pypi.org/project/bert-score/)
 * [datasets](https://pypi.org/project/datasets/)

 Two of the datasets used for training models, Gutenberg corpus, brown corpus are available in the nltk library.
-Th ethird movie plot corpus is stored as a pickle [file](https://github.com/ishansgupta/nlp-project/blob/main/data/plots_text.pickle) in the repo.
+The third movie plot corpus is stored as a pickle [file](https://github.com/ishansgupta/nlp-project/blob/main/data/plots_text.pickle) in the repo.